-- Degrade S-360W weir, discharge into NDA - 8.5 SMA Detention Cell internal flowway berms - Richmond Drive Levee Crossing - NDA internal berm and 600-acre western flowway - SDA internal berm and 430-acre western flowway - NDA internal berm to convey S-332B inflows to western flowway - SDA internal berms to convey S-332B and S-332C inflows to western flowway - Partial degrade of S-327 High Head Cell weir
+- Degrade S-360W weir, discharge into NDA - Build 8.5 SMA Detention Cell internal flowway berms - Build Richmond Drive Levee Crossing - Build NDA internal berm and 600-acre western flowway - Build SDA internal berm and 430-acre western flowway - Build NDA internal berm to convey S-332B inflows to western flowway - Build SDA internal berms to convey S-332B and S-332C inflows to western flowway - Partially degrade S-327 High Head Cell weir

 In addition to the features retained from Alternative 4, Alternative 5 includes demolition and/or decommission of water control structures S-174, S-175, S-332, and S-332I.
 The structures S-174, S-175, S-332, and S-332I are not currently functioning and are not required for current or future water management operations for the C-111 South Dade project.
 Decommissioning the structures would involve leaving the structures in place ensuring they would be rendered inoperable.
 Demolishing them would entail breaking up the concrete and removing the structures completely with heavy machinery.
 Removal of S-332 and S-332I may also remove obstacles to water flow if the access road to these pump stations is removed as part of the future C-111 South Dade project plugging and/or backfill of the L-31W Canal, as discussed in the 1994 GRR.
-Locations of these structures are shown in Figure 2.5-1.
+Locations of these structures are shown in Fig. 7.

-Figure 2.5-5.
-Alternative 5 - Preferred Alternative
+Figure 7.
+Alternative 5 - The Preferred Alternative